iree-org/iree/experimental/web/sample_dynamic/README.md

     * You may need to set the path to your host tools install
 5. Open the localhost address linked in the script output

-To rebuild most parts of the demo (C runtime, sample HTML, CMake config, etc.), just `control + C` to stop the local webserver and rerun the script.
+To rebuild most parts of the sample (C runtime, sample HTML, CMake config, etc.), just `control + C` to stop the local webserver and rerun the script.

 ## How it works